Flank/flank-dashboard/metrics/web/docs/features/navigation/01_navigation_design.md

  - [Metrics Pages Factory](#metrics-pages-factory)
  - [Route Configuration Factory](#route-configuration-factory)

-The `NavigationNotifier` contains several navigation methods, similar to the` Navigator` widget.
-But these methods do not return `Future` like the Navigator methods do because according to the [Metrics Web presentation layer architecture](#https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/02_presentation_layer_architecture.md) the interaction between pages and the UI logic should be in the presenter (ChangeNotifier in our case) and using `View Models`.
+The `NavigationNotifier` provides several navigation methods that are similar to methods the `Navigator` widget provides.
+But unlike the `Navigator` methods, the ones of `NavigationNotifier` do not return a `Future`.
+The main reason is that the [Metrics Web presentation layer architecture](#https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/02_presentation_layer_architecture.md) declares the interactions between pages and the UI logic to be in a presenter (`ChangeNotifier`, in our case) and performed using `View Models`.
+Thus, the following statements hold:

-Using the MetricsPage’s data directly in the UI(in some widget to be precise) or add logic to the widget itself will break the principle of separation between the presentation layer components and makes it hard to test the application logic.
+- using the `MetricsPage` data directly in the UI (for example, in a page widget) or adding such logic to the widget itself - breaks the principle of separation between the presentation layer components and complexifies testing;

-Implementing the data (ViewModels) flow between pages/widgets using the result param of the pop method will break the principle of separation between the presentation layer components and makes it hard to test the application logic.
+- implementing the data flow (using `View Model`s) between pages/widgets using the result param of the `.pop()` method - breaks the principle of separation between the presentation layer components and complexifies testing.

-That's why using the MetricsPage's values is out of Metrics Web Architecture.
+According to the above, we **do not** pass parameters using internal navigation and **do not** implement similar logic for the new navigation system within the Metrics Web Application.

 ### Metrics Page Factory